Main Games Corsairs Legacy Corsairs Legacy: Naval Mission News Community Contacts

 • escape a stronger enemy

-• outplay an opponent through maneuvering rather than raw power
+• outplay the opponent with maneuvering rather than raw power

-The ship system in Corsairs Legacy is designed so that choosing a ship type, its subtype, and upgrade level creates different progression paths.
-Crew size, cargo capacity, and hull durability define both economic potential and the difficulty of combat encounters, creating a multi-dimensional fleet progression model.
+The ship system in Corsairs Legacy is built so that choosing a ship type, its subtype, and upgrade level creates different development scenarios.
+Crew, cargo hold, and hull characteristics determine both economic capabilities and the difficulty of combat encounters, creating a multi-dimensional fleet progression model.

 A new pirate game is now on Steam